Henri de Rothschild: Career

 Upon the German invasion of France in 1940, Rothschild fled to Brazil.
-Under the 1942 anti-semitic laws of Vichy France, Rothschild's extensive real estate and art holdings were confiscated and his French citizenship was revoked.
+Under the 1942 antisemitic laws of Vichy France, Rothschild's extensive real estate and art holdings were confiscated and his French citizenship was revoked.
 "An early act of the new French Government" in November 1944, "was to restore to him both his property and his citizenship."
 He returned to Europe, spent some time in Portugal, before returning to his home at Castel Beau Cèdre in April 1946, where he lived until his death in 1947.

 Philanthropy

 Baron de Rothschild, his eldest son, James, and daughter-in-law, Claude.

 Rothschild, and his wife, founded and financed many hospitals and asylums for "crippled and ailing children" around France.
 In Paris he set up a large private hospital, known as the Rothschild Hospital, of which he was head physician.
 He was awarded the Cross of the Legion of Honor for "his philanthropic work" and was later elevated to Officer of the same Order for "his invaluable services during the great war".